paulrosu11/Latin_Translator/README.md

 ### Fine-Tuning the Model
 - To fine-tune a model based on the provided data:
-- Navigate to [OpenAI's fine-tuning page](https://platform.openai.com/docs/guides/fine-tuning), follow the instructions to submit my training data.
+- Navigate to [OpenAI's fine-tuning page](https://platform.openai.com/docs/guides/fine-tuning), follow the instructions to submit my training data included in the code you downloaded.
 - Once the fine-tuning job is complete, replace `"Replace with your fine tuned model name, should look like ft:gpt-3.5-turbo-0125:..."` on line 51 in the `translate.ts` file with the job name provided by OpenAI.

 ### Running the Application